siddarthajantli/SmartHomeWaterPumpSwitch/README.md

 6. Enter Authentication Details.
 7. Save the Configuration.
 Save the broker profile after entering all required details.
-8. After successfully configuring the broker, add buttons or a toggle switch to manually turn the water pump ON/OFF. \
+8. After successfully configuring the broker, add buttons or a toggle switch to manually turn the water pump ON/OFF.
 	* Subscribe to the topic water/pump/control and use payloads such as on, off, reset, and auto for ON/OFF, RESET & AUTO control.

+The CPP files for both the Tank node and Pump node are available in the Node folder.
+If needed, you can tweak the OLED display settings and use them as required.

 Sidd